Showroom Q&A: The Kitchen Work Triangle

 When it comes to kitchen design, the triangle is a must-have.
 We can then work with the space to incorporate our clients’ additional requirements, such as a butler’s pantry or an extra kitchenette.
 Today, many modern homes must accommodate various design layouts that suit the room and the family.

 Because the kitchen has evolved into a busy and inviting living area, it’s important to consider safety, hygiene, and health.
 Because of this, it is preferable to organise the kitchen into work zones and distribute the zones in accordance with the needs of the family.

 - The food preparation zone

 - The storage zone

 How has the advent of the kitchen island affected the function of the classic work triangle?

-The kitchen island has allowed us to become more flexible with our space.
-In many cases we are using the island as a wash up and prep area.
-It is also the piece that brings our family and friends into the kitchen.
+Kitchen islands have given us more flexibility with our space.
+In many cases, we use them as a prep and wash area.
+It is also the piece that attracts our family and friends to our kitchen.

 Considering updating your kitchen?
-Be sure to contact the experienced team at Apollo Kitchens to get your kitchen renovation started.
+Be sure to contact the experienced team at Apollo Kitchens to get your kitchen renovation started right away.